kubedb/docs/docs/guides/mssqlserver/pitr/archiver.md

 (1 rows affected)

-# At this point we have 10 rows in our newly created `equipment` table on database demo. we will restore here.
+# At this point we have a table named `equipment` with 10 rows database `demo`. we will restore here.
 1> SELECT GETDATE();
 2> GO